VR for Training

-Some occupations require from its representatives achieving a certain level of hands-on experience, before starting to perform the actual job.
-Yet, the quality of the traditional professional skills training is strongly limited by many unavoidable obstacles, such as:
+Some occupations require their representatives to achieve a certain level of hands-on experience before starting to perform the actual job.
+Yet, the quality of traditional professional skills training is strongly limited by many unavoidable obstacles, such as:

-the inability to provide the safe environment for gaining experience in activities that would have been difficult to learn otherwise (i.e., realistic heights training, operating heavy machinery, performing a surgery)
+the inability to provide a safe environment for gaining experience in activities that would have been difficult to learn otherwise (i.e., realistic height training, operating heavy machinery, performing surgery),

-the inability to recreate the significant risks at work in the training environment (i.e., the gas leak, hazardous material spills, or explosion)
+the inability to recreate the significant risks at work in the training environment (i.e. gas leaks, hazardous material spills, or explosions),

-the necessity of turning off the machinery for training repair of heavy equipment, which could cause a massive downtime
+the necessity of turning off the machinery for training and repair of heavy equipment, which could cause massive downtime.

 the inability to show the consequences of the risky behaviour, including the fatal ones (i.e.a fall from a height)

-the increased cost of staff training, which have to travel to a training centre every few months
+the increased cost of staff training, which has to travel to a training centre every few months

-Virtual Reality trainings overcome those issues as a tool able to fully immerse the trainee into the digital simulation of lifelike workplace scenarios specific to the role, by bringing them closer to the real-world experiences without exposing them to real-world dangers.
+Virtual Reality training overcomes those issues as a tool able to fully immerse the trainee into the digital simulation of lifelike workplace scenarios specific to the role, by bringing them closer to real-world experiences without exposing them to real-world dangers.